Gizra/Gizra-Way-Book/approach_mission.md

 Question 1; Can one `topic` be written about in more than one `article`?
 Yes.

-Question 2; (The Million Question) Can and should one `topic`refer to a million `article`?
+Question 2; (The Million Question) Can and should one single `topic`refer to a million `article`?
 No, we don't want that.

 Now use the questions the other way around:

-Question 1: Can one `article` be written on more than one `topic`?
+Question 1: Can one `article` be written in more than one `topic`?
 Theoretically yes, but to keep things simple let's assume that every article belongs only to one topic.
 In that case the answer to this question is no.

 Question 2: We don't need to ask the Million Question since the answer to the first Question is 'no'.